loopstick/CCADigitalElectronics_Spring2018/README.md

 - Hands-on activity:
 			TBD
 - Homework:
-	- Build a mock-up of a simplified version of your _device that does something_ (previously:musical instrument)
+	- Build a mock-up of a simplified version of your _device that does something_ (previously: musical instrument)
 		- You may modify your proposal to make use of anything new you've learned
 		- Appearance does not matter
-		- Use only one or two sensors
 		- Function matters supremely!
+		- Use two sensors
+		- use two types of output
 		- The main goal is to test the feasibility of your plan, so your mock-up must show that.
 If you plan to measure a heartbeat, show that you can do that.
 If you plan to detect a footstop, show that you can do that.
 If